 How to Corner To Corner crochet

-We’ll begin our ‘How to C2C crochet’ tutorial with making the first square of your pattern.
+Check out our corner to corner crochet video for a general guide, or you can read below for our step-by-step picture guide.
+We’ll begin our ‘How to C2C crochet’ tutorial with making the first square of your corner to corner crochet pattern.
 To get to grips with c2c crochet, let’s make an easy practice piece of 3×3 squares.
 We’ve used DK yarn and a 4mm hook, but you can use any yarn and hook you like.
 Our squares will be made up of 3 trebles and one 3-ch length (which doesn’t count as a stitch), but you can use longer stitches to create larger squares – for example, for double treble squares, use 4dtr and one 4-ch length.

-Our practice piece will follow this diagram, starting with Square 1.
+Our practice C2C crochet piece will follow this diagram, starting with Square 1.
 We’ll work the squares in diagonal rows, without fastening off, starting with square 1 and finishing with Square 9.

 Skip the first 3 chains and treble into the 4th chain from the hook, then treble into the next 2 chains.
 This completes the first of your c2c squares, and it will appear in the bottom left-hand corner.